uranium236-a/Student-Management-System/README.md

-# Title: Student ERP CLI
+# Title: Student Management System CLI
   - A simple cli for a student erp system made using golang

 ## How to run